WHY I LOVE DUMBBELLS…

 - The position of the goblet squat leads the body into the position that’s most biomechanically correct for each person

-- With the addition of the crush grip, gets activation of the chest, delts, traps and core
+- With the addition of the crush grip, gets activation of the chest, delts, traps, core muscles and grip strength

 3.)
 DUMBBELL PULLOVER

-If you take the dumbbell and you try to pull your hands up against each other as you pull over your chest, it’s going to preferentially hit your upper chest muscles.
+If you take the dumbbell and you try to pull your hands up against each other as you pull over your chest to mid chest level, it’s going to preferentially hit your upper chest muscles.

-If you let your elbows flare out a little bit and you drive with your elbows instead of leading with your hands, then you start to get a lot more lat activation.
+If you let your elbow joints flare out a little bit and you drive with your elbows instead of leading with your hands, then you start to get a lot more lat activation.

 It doesn’t really matter which one you choose.
 Mix them up back and forth between sets to work both areas.
 Why not!
-This is one of the best exercises you can do for your upper body and certainly one that I would include in my 8 best.
+This is one of the best dumbbell workouts you can do for your upper body and certainly one that I would include in my 8 best.

-Exercise Notes: Lying perpendicular on a flat bench with feet flat on the floor, and gripping a dumbbell in both hands, raise the weight back and up over your head.
+Exercise Notes: Starting position is lying perpendicular on a flat bench with feet flat on the floor, and gripping a dumbbell in both hands, raise the weight back and up over your head.
 Then with arms straight begin raising the weight up and over toward your chest.
 Lower the weight back to return to start and repeat.